Scandia Community Center, 14727 209th Street North

 Leonard Wojtowicz Skating Park, 14727 209th Street North

 The Leonard Wojtowicz Skating Park has a lighted hockey rink for winter use with a smaller area for recreational skating.
 Both are flooded each year as soon as weather permits.
 Open skating is the norm, but the Rink Calendar will identify reserved hours and well-publicized community events.
 The warming house is open during the skating season.
 As the seasons change, the Public Works department installs skateboard ramps and rails on the large oval rink.
-The warming house is equipped with a water bottle filling station and the Bike Fix It station is set up to support area bicycling enthusiasts.
+The warming house is open during the summer and is equipped with a water bottle filling station and the Bike Fix It station is set up to support area bicycling enthusiasts.
 Back to Top

-Lilleskogen Park (formerly known as Old Lion’s Park), 14600 Oakhill Road NorthLilleskogen means little forest in Swedish.
+Lilleskogen means little forest in Swedish.
 This beautiful wooded 8-acre park is located at the corner of Hwy 97 and Oakhill Rd near the Village Center.
 It has a delightful Children’s Story Path, which regularly displays the work of Scandia’s children and local children’s book authors.
 The path winds through the woods, around a pond and over a bridge.
 This park is also home to Scandia's Veterans Memorial.
-Back to Top
+Link to aerial mapBack to Top

 Log House Landing, 16956 205th Street North, Access to St. Croix River; North of William O'Brien State Park